 Project

-Grand Army Plaza Reconstruction
+Grand Army Plaza North

 Our work in the northern end of Grand Army Plaza improved the condition of one of the City’s most prominent public spaces.
 We upgraded infrastructure, increased accessibility, planted new trees, and performed conservation work on the plaza’s iconic General William Tecumseh Sherman monument.